brianyiktaktsui/Skymap/README.md

 # Methods
 ### Slides
-**Google docs and slides with links pointing to jupyter-notebook**:
+**Google docs and slides with links pointing to jupyter-notebooks**:
-The numbers from the jupyternobook will be different from the manuscript as there are more data being incoperated everyday.
+The numbers from the jupyter notebooks will be different from the manuscript as there are more data being incoperated everyday.
 The hope is that it can help you understand each number and figures from the manuscript.

 |Title| Mansucript URL | Figures URL |
 | ---: | ---: |---: |